Jackson Anthony

 Conganige Joseph Malsi Jackson Anthony (as ජැක්සන් ඇන්තනී; 8 July 1958 – 9 October 2023), commonly known as Jackson Anthony, was a Sri Lankan actor in film, theatre and television.
-He was referred as SakalaKala Sakwithi in Sinhala cinema 'King of All Arts', Also considered one of the greatest actors in Sinhala cinema One of the most popular artists in Sri Lanka, Anthony won the award for the Best Actor a record sixteen times.
+He was referred to as Sakalakala Sakwithi in Sinhala cinema 'King of All Arts'.
+Also considered one of the greatest actors in Sinhala cinema and one of the most popular artists in Sri Lanka, Anthony won the award for the Best Actor a record sixteen times.
 Primarily active as an actor in all three media, he appeared before the public in versatile forms; director, producer, singer, screenwriter, television host, novelist, columnist, lyricist, historian and traveller.

 Early life and education

 Conganige Joseph Malsi Jackson Anthony was born on 8 July 1958 in Podiwee Kumbura village, Ragama, Sri Lanka.
-While he's recognized as "Jackson" by many people, his parents used to call him "Malsi".
+While he was recognized as "Jackson" by many people, his parents used to call him "Malsi".
 He received his primary education at Hapugoda St. Mary's Junior School and St. Mary's College in Bandarawela and later entered Galahitiyawa Central College in Ganemulla.
 For higher education he attended the University of Colombo where he first obtained an honors degree in Sinhala language and Literature and did his master's degree in Mass media at University of Sri Jayewardenepura.
 He is of a lineage of South Indian migrant origins.

 Anthony often remembered his father, Konganige Benedict Anthony and his mother Podivee Kumbure Rolin Perera as the mammoth pillar of his success.
 Jackson's parents lived in his hometown Podiweekumbura, Ragama.
 His grandfather was Peduru Anthony, who worked as an overseer at Ceylon Electricity Board.
 He hails from a family of 5 brothers. his elder brother, Senaka Titus Anthony was a journalist for several medias. and his other brothers are Sudath Anthony, Saman Anthony, and Mohan Anthony.
 On 23 October 2017 in Singapore, his elder brother Senaka Titus died due to kidney and liver failure.